zeinabseleman/followUp_task/README.md

 and filter by status.

 ## Architecture used
-project follows Clean Architecture
+project follows Clean Architecture ,
 State management : Bloc

  ## How to Run the Project
- - Clone the repository
+ 1- Clone the repository ,
- - Run flutter pub get
+ 2- Run 'flutter pub get' ,
- - Run flutter run
+ 3- Run 'flutter run'